playlogo/tum-moodle-scraper/readme.md

 4. Start it! `docker compose up -d`

 [5.
-It'll now run every 6h (can be changed, see `docker-compose.yml`) in the background, stop it with: `docker compose down`]
+It'll now run every 12h (can be changed, see `docker-compose.yml`) in the background, stop it with: `docker compose down`]

 ## ToDo

-- [ ] Add some sort of check summing to only download newly added files
+- [x] Add some sort of check summing to only download newly added files

+## Development

+Disable playwright headless mode with `export DISABLE_HEADLESS=true`